Print Paper HCFA Claim Forms

 Are you satisfied with the MEDICAID forms?

-Print a Log of HCFA Forms: A log of all the HCFAs generated will automatically print out when you quit the HCFA program.
+Print a Log of Which HCFA Forms You Printed: A log of all the HCFAs generated will automatically print out when you quit the HCFA program.

 Your PCC system stores a record of the last printing of each HCFA Batch so you can easily reprint it.
 At the bottom of the list of batches, you will find options to reprint the last run of each batch: